 In March 2015, four preliminary alternatives were scored using Form CPA-106: Farmland Conversion Impact Rating (Corridor Projects).
 The proposed alternatives scored in a range from 84 to 85 points under Part VI.
 Corridor or Site Assessment Criteria.
 The form was submitted to the Natural Resources Conservation Service (NRCS) for their evaluation on value of land to be converted under Part V, Land Evaluation Information Criterion Relative value of Farmland to be Serviced or Converted and the project scored from 58 to 61.
 A March 20, 2015 response from NRCS indicated the total points scored ranged from 142 to 146.
 An updated Farmland Conversion Impact Rating form for the current proposed roadway alignment was submitted to NRCS on January 19, 2017.
 A response from NCRS on January 25, 2017 states that the combined ratings for the Dallas and Ellis County sites are 128 and 152, respectively.
 The FPPA law states that sites with a rating less than 160 will need no further consideration for protection and no additional evaluation is necessary.
+Final Farmland Conversion Impact Rating forms for Dallas and Ellis county were submitted to NRCS on September 5, 2017.
 Copies of all correspondence with NCRS is included in Appendix J.